Who should take a CPOE Evaluation Tool?

 The same time limit applies to both the Sample and Adult Inpatient Tests.
 For each test started, you have:

-- four hours elapsed time to complete Steps 1-3, then
+- 3 hours elapsed time to complete Steps 1-2, then

-- two and a half hours elapsed time to complete Steps 4-5.
+- 3 hours elapsed time to complete Steps 3-6

 Elapsed time runs continuously, 24/7, and is not interrupted or suspended during “non-business hours.”
-If you exceed these time limits, the CPOE Tool will "time out" and consider the test “incomplete.”
-The test will be recorded in the online survey as “Incomplete Test” and Leapfrog will not give credit to your hospital for taking that test.
-It is not possible to go back to a previous step in the test.
+If you exceed these time limits, the Tool will "time out" and consider the Test “incomplete.”
+The Test will be recorded in the Online Survey as “Incomplete Evaluation” and Leapfrog will not give credit to your hospital for taking that Test.
+It is not possible to go back to a previous step in the Test.

-More information is available in the CPOE Evaluation Tool Instructions.
+More detailed information, including how to plan for the Test, is available in the CPOE Evaluation Tool Instructions.

 How Will the Results Be Used?

 Results from the CPOE Evaluation Tool will be combined with a hospital’s CPOE implementation status to determine its overall score on the CPOE standard.
-More information is available in Scoring and Results.
+More information is available in the scoring algorithms document.